RandyKLe/YummyNoodleBar/2/README.md

 ![Life Preserver Full showing Core Domain and Web Domain](../images/life-preserver-rest-domain-and-core-domain-zoom-out.png)

 It's time to implement your Yummy Noodle Bar Web front end.
-The first step in building a service with Spring MVC is to construct and test one or more controllers that are responsible for handling each incoming HTTP request/ URL that you defined in the previous step.
+The first step in building a service with Spring MVC is to construct and test one or more controllers that are responsible for handling each incoming HTTP request as you defined in the previous step.

 ## Start with a (failing) test